Jack M. Barrack Hebrew Academy: Bryn Mawr, 2008-present

 For several years, Akiba was looking to move to a new location to help facilitate the school's growing enrollment and to ensure their facilities remained up to par with other private schools in the area.
 In July 2007, the Jewish Federation of Greater Philadelphia announced the purchase of the campus of American College in Bryn Mawr, Pennsylvania.
 The American College site is 35 acre on Bryn Mawr Avenue in Radnor Township and contains six buildings, walking trails and an arboretum.
 The school inaugurated the new building with a "Hanukat HaBayit" on September 14, 2008 at which U.S. Congressman Joe Sestak addressed the crowd.

 In 2013, the Robert Saligman Middle School, which was located in Melrose Park, Pennsylvania and a part of the Schechter Day School Network, was integrated into Barrack.
 Barrack opened a STEM lab in 2015 featuring 3D printers, laser cutters and a solar energy research center.
 Barrack dedicated a new multipurpose, artificial turf athletic field with high school soccer and lacrosse lines in September 2018.
 Following stints with the Philadelphia 76ers and Portland Trail Blazers as an executive, the school hired Ben Falk to serve as Barrack's boy's varsity basketball coach.
 He coached the team from 2018 to 2021.

+The school celebrated its 70th anniversary in 2016; at the time the school had 380 students enrolled with 100 faculty and counted 2,700 alumni.
+A gala celebration was held in March 2017.

 Mrs. Sharon P. Levin served as the Head of School from 2011 to 2021.
 In 2021, she was replaced by Rabbi Marshall Lesack, a Barrack graduate, as the new Head of School.
+She was preceded by Mr. Oscar Divinsky, Dr. Irving Agus, Mr. Lou Newman, Dr. Diana Reisman, Dr. Steven Lorch, Rabbi Marc Rosenstein, Rabbi Phillip Field, and Dr. Steven Brown.

+The Barrack Family Foundation made an additional $10 million gift to the school in 2025 enabling the institution to purchase part of its Bryn Mawr campus that it previously rented from the Jewish Federation of Greater Philadelphia.
+The school plans to use the funds to renovate its performance arts center, and construct a new learning center and fitness facility.

 Current school

 Barrack Hebrew Academy is accredited by the Middle States Association of Colleges and Schools, and the Pennsylvania Department of Education, and is a member of the National Association of Independent Schools.

 Barrack students in 11th grade have the option to study abroad for the first semester of school at Alexander Muss High School in Israel.
 Barrack students have studied at Muss since 1994.
 From the introduction of the Israel study option in the 1980s through 1993, students had attended Tichon Ramah Yerusalayim (T.R.Y.) in Jerusalem.

-Barrack men's and women's sports teams, the Cougars, play in the Penn-Jersey Athletic Association.
+Barrack men's and women's sports teams, the Cougars, play in the Friends’ Schools League.
 The school has 15 male and female varsity sports teams.

 Rabbi Marshall Lesack is the current head of school.
-He was preceded by Mr. Oscar Divinsky, Dr. Irving Agus, Mr. Lou Newman, Dr. Diana Reisman, Dr. Steven Lorch, Rabbi Marc Rosenstein, Rabbi Phillip Field, Dr. Steven Brown, and Mrs. Sharon P. Levin.
+Barrack alumnus Matthew Dorsch leads the Middle School.